ltpitt/ltpitt/README.md

 # I am Davide Nastri
 Welcome to my GitHub,

-I am currently working as a Backend Developer (Java / Maven / Spring), I hope you can find something useful or interesting around here.
+I am currently working as a Backend Developer (Java / Maven / Spring) but I love using any technology.
+In my repos you will find mainly Python / Go / Javascript / BASH / C++ projects and experiments, I hope you can find something useful or interesting around here.

 Happy hacking :)